Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Discussion

-Remarkably, the extrapolation of the perturbative spectrum to intermediate coupling is not monotonous but rather possess a maximum at $\lambda=1.85$.
-Because of this, leading order perturbative computations in this region show very little sensitivity to the particular value of the coupling.
+Remarkably, the extrapolation of the perturbative spectrum to intermediate coupling is not monotonous but rather possesses a maximum at $\lambda\simeq 1.8$.
+Because of this, leading-order perturbative computations in this region show very little sensitivity to the particular value of the coupling.
 At fixed temperature, this maximum of the perturbative emission rate leads to larger output of gravitational waves than the strong coupling calculation at comparable momenta.
 However, if the fixed temperature computations are embedded into a cosmological expansion model, these two calculations yield a comparable spectrum of gravitational waves at present time.
-Nevertheless, this observation depends significantly on the change of the effective number of degrees from weak to strong coupling.
+Nevertheless, this observation depends significantly on the change of the effective number of degrees of freedom from weak to strong coupling.

-For close to conformal evolution, this dependence on the number of degrees of freedom can be factored out in such a way that the final spectrum becomes a shift of the static thermal spectrum.
-By comparing the weak and strong coupling calculations of the rescaled spectrum, or equivalent, the fixed temperature spectrum, we find that weak coupling calculation $\lambda=0.5$ result reproduces even quantitatively the strong coupling result.
-This is an interesting observation, since $\lambda=0.5$ marks a limit of applicability of the perturbative computations, since for this value the Debye mass equals the temperature.
-While this may just be a numerical coincidence, it is worth mentioning that at values of the coupling as large as $\lambda=0.5$ the matter fields of the the theory acquire a large thermal width, which obscures their interpretation as quasi-particle excitations.
-It would be interesting to test whether the strong-coupling limit may be mimicked by leading order results at some fixed value of the coupling constant for other gauge theories in which the strong coupling limit can be addressed factoring out this dependence.\\
+For close-to-conformal evolution, this dependence on the number of degrees of freedom can be factored out in such a way that the final spectrum becomes a shift of the static thermal spectrum.
+By comparing the weak and strong coupling calculations of the rescaled spectrum or, equivalently, the fixed temperature spectrum, we find that the weak coupling calculation $\lambda=0.5$ result reproduces even quantitatively the strong coupling result.
+This is an interesting observation, given that $\lambda=0.5$ marks a limit of applicability of the perturbative computation, since for this value the Debye mass equals the temperature.
+While this may just be a numerical coincidence, it is worth mentioning that at values of the coupling as large as $\lambda=0.5$ the matter fields of the theory acquire a large thermal width, which obscures their interpretation as quasi-particle excitations.
+It would be interesting to test whether the strong coupling limit may be mimicked by leading-order results at some fixed value of the coupling constant for other gauge theories in which the strong coupling limit can be addressed via the gauge/gravity duality, like for example~\cite{Polchinski:2000uf,Pilch:2000ue,Klebanov:2000hb,Maldacena:2000yy}.\\

-{\bf Acknowledgements.}~We thank D.~Mateos for useful discussions.
+{\bf Acknowledgements.}~We thank D.~Mateos and B.~Fiol for useful discussions.
 We are supported by grants SGR-2017-754, PID2019-105614GB-C21 and the ``Unit of Excellence MdM 2020-2023'' award to the Institute of Cosmos Sciences (CEX2019-000918-M).